Donating prepared, unserved food is legal.

 Businesses and organizations that donate food in good faith are protected by law and receive a tax deduction.

-Do you have food to donate?
+If you have food to donate

 The unprecedented closure of dine-in food service has some businesses looking for ways to donate food before it spoils.
 Two programs collecting perishable are Minnesota Central Kitchen and Second Harvest Heartland's Meal Connect.